dharFr/old-blog/source/_posts/2012-08-13-fr-compte-rendu-du-riviera-coding-week-end.markdown

 date: 2012-08-13 15:07
 comments: true
 categories:
+ - In French
+ - Personal Life
+ - Events
 ---

 _This post is about the Riviera Coding Week-end, a geek event that took place in Nice (France) from 10 to 12 August 2012.